A Look at the Research

 Emotional contagion is a neurobiological and cognitive implication of affective empathic behavior.
 To take that down a peg from the “science” is to say that through empathic parental care, humans learn to think more about the perspective of others because they’ve learned it and are mirroring this behavior when witnessing it.
 This article looks at the complex task of cognition and its role in empathic behavior.

-Another predictor is the EmQue-CA (Overgaauw, 2017).
+Another predictor is the EmQue-CA (Overgaauw, Rieffe, Broekhof, Crone, & Güroğlu, 2017).
 The use of this questionnaire has been validated as a helpful predictor in the improvement of prosocial behavior, resulting in improved academic performance as well.

 The assessment disentangles the three components of empathy and is better at predicting bullying behavior with the possibility of course corrections.
 It is a fascinating piece of work that pulls apart the complex actions of children and gives focus to the areas that need improvement.

-A powerful piece of research (Gilbert, 2011) revealed a much-needed area of discovery in the fear of compassion and happiness.
+A powerful piece of research (Gilbert et al., 2012) revealed a much-needed area of discovery in the fear of compassion and happiness.
 When children lack the attachment to empathic abilities, many self-criticizing behaviors erupt, which result in further psychological and emotional harm.